 We the People petition the government, specifically the Governor General, to call a national referendum on the issue of legalizing cannabis for all adult Canadians according to the 2002 Senate Report.
 As per the Liberal Party recommendations, adopted in January 2012 with a 77% vote in favour to the resolution, we submit that this is a matter of concern for all Canadians.
 A national referendum reflects the will of the People and binds the Members of Parliament to adhere to the democratic results of the vote.

-Bruce Ryan started this petition with a single signature, and won with 2,695 supporters.
-Start a petition to change something you care about.
+Bruce Ryan started this petition with a single signature, and now has 2,841 supporters.
+Start a petition today to change something you care about.

 Bruce Ryan needs your help with “Parliament of Canada: Legalize Cannabis”.
 Join Bruce and 2,840 supporters today.